tamc/excel_to_code/doc/workbook.md

 ### Worksheet names

 The r:id element refers to the associated relationships xml, which translates that r:id into a filename pointing at the worksheet xml

+### Named references

+These may have a 'localSheetId' attribute, whose value maps to the sheetId attribute of the sheet cells.
+In these cases, the named reference only applies within that worksheet.

+Because of the existence of the localSheetId, names need not be unique.

 ## Output